 If we cycle back to the beginning of October 2017, to the second "Made by Google" conference, it kicked off with Google's CEO, Sundar Pichai, discussing the merits of artificial intelligence (AI).
 The subtext, to some degree, is that computational power, while still improving, is beginning to hit a glass ceiling in its direct use.
 It's not necessarily how quickly something can be achieved, but the process of achieving it that will be the next evolution in speed – with AI and machine learning being at the heart of this evolution.

-Huawei has made a rather out-there choice with its latest operating system update.
-EMUI has leapfrogged from version 5.1 to EMUI 8.0, bypassing would-be versions 6 and 7 in their entirety, in a move that Huawei says reflects how big a leap forward it is.
-We think it's because it sits in better balance with Android 8.0 (the software running in the background) and sounds a lot more like iPhone 8, thus putting it in the psyche of many as up to date and "equal".
+Huawei had made a rather out-there choice for the Mate 10 Pro's launch operating system: its EMUI re-skin leapfrogged from version 5.1 to EMUI 8.0, bypassing would-be versions 6 and 7 in their entirety, in a move that Huawei said reflects how big a leap forward it is.
+We think it was because it sounds a lot more like iPhone 8 – the phone to beat at initial launch – thus putting it in the psyche of many as up to date and "equal".

-EMUI 8.0 does have some great features though: there's a dock-free PC experience, which functions straight out of the USB-C cable to any monitor; while a new split-screen proactive alert notification means you can side-by-side apps when prompted to make best use of the 18:9 screen ratio.
+EMUI 8's days are done now, though, with the EMUI 9.0 rollout beginning from October 2018.
+This tidies up the layout, while maintaining some of its predecessors great different-to-stock-Android features: there's a dock-free PC experience, which functions straight out of the USB-C cable to any monitor; while a new split-screen proactive alert notification means you can side-by-side apps when prompted to make best use of the 18:9 screen ratio.